matloff/TidyverseSkeptic/README.md

 the code easier to *read*, not just write.
 To me, that is missing the point; as any instructor of software engineering can tell you, the best way to make code readable is to use REAL English, in good, meaningful code comments.
-(And this is just as important, if not more so, for nonprogrammers.)
+And this is just as important, if not more so, for nonprogrammers.

+See my [R style guide](http://github.com/matloff/R-Style-Guide) for more on readability issues.

 ### The diversity claim

 One of the claims made by Tidyverse advocates -- indeed for many, the *main* claim -- is that teaching R using Tidy makes learning easier for women and minorities.
+One often sees R Ladies workshops on Tidy, and frequent claims along the lines of "The Tidyverse has brought large numbers of women and underrepresented groups into R."

 In essence, the view is that R must be "dumbed down" for these groups.
 As a long-time ardent, active supporter of social justice, I find this claim insulting to women and minorities, and again, not accurate.

 ### Summary:  the proper status of the Tidyverse in teaching